 In wind energy science, the engineering system of a wind turbine interacts with the geophysical system of the atmospheric boundary layer (ABL).
 The canonical ABL over land experiences a diurnal cycle in prevailing wind and turbulence conditions (Stull, 1988).
 The diurnal cycle is driven by shortwave heating during the day and radiative cooling at night.
-Shortwave heating of the surface triggers convective turbulence that mixes throughout the boundary layer, resulting in a well-mixed convective boundary layer (CBL) during day with little vertical wind shear (change of wind speed with height) and high levels of turbulence.
+Shortwave heating of the surface triggers convective turbulence that mixes throughout the boundary layer, resulting in a well-mixed convective boundary layer (CBL) during the day with little vertical wind shear (change of wind speed with height) and high levels of turbulence.
 The blades of a wind turbine in a CBL are therefore often exposed to the same wind speed and wind direction at each possible blade position.
 At night, radiative cooling of the surface leads to a decay of the convective turbulence, resulting in a stable boundary layer (SBL), with low turbulence levels and highly sheared wind profiles.
 The interaction between the Coriolis force and friction in the boundary layer will cause winds to rotate with height.
 This veering of the wind through the boundary layer is described by the Ekman spiral.
 In the Northern Hemisphere, winds will rotate in the clockwise direction with height (i.e. westerly near the surface and northerly aloft), while in the Southern Hemisphere, winds will rotate in the counterclockwise direction with height (i.e. westerly near the surface and southerly aloft).
-Therefore, the nighttime wind system in the Northern Hemispheric mid-latitudes is typically characterised by a veering wind (a wind that rotates in a clockwise direction with height) and a pronounced vertical wind shear (Walter et al., 2009).
-Of course, synoptic events such as frontal passages or topographically-driven phenomena such as drainage flows may modify this typical background veer.
+Therefore, the nighttime wind system in the Northern Hemispheric midlatitudes is typically characterized by a veering wind (a wind that rotates in a clockwise direction with height) and a pronounced vertical wind shear (Walter et al., 2009).
+Of course, synoptic events such as frontal passages or topographically driven phenomena such as drainage flows may modify this typical background veer.
 The blades of a wind turbine in an SBL therefore do not interact with a uniform flow field in all heights as during day, but with an increasing wind speed with height and also a wind direction change with height.

-The stability-dependent wind and turbulence conditions of a wind-turbine inflow determine the entrainment of energy and momentum into the wake region and the resulting wake structure, with fast eroding wakes in convective conditions and wakes persisting farther downwind in stably stratified conditions.
+The stability-dependent wind and turbulence conditions of a wind-turbine inflow determine the entrainment of energy and momentum into the wake region and the resulting wake structure, with fast-eroding wakes in convective conditions and wakes persisting farther downwind in stably stratified conditions.
 This stability dependence has been investigated using large-eddy simulation (LES) for the SBL (Aitken et al., 2014; Bhaganagar and Debnath, 2014, 2015; Dörenkämper et al., 2015), the CBL (Mirocha et al., 2014), both of them (Abkar and Porté-Agel, 2014; Vollmer et al., 2017), or the complete diurnal cycle (Abkar et al., 2016; Englberger and Dörnbrack, 2018).
 This stability dependence has also been observed in field campaigns (Iungo et al., 2013; Bodini et al., 2017).

-All modern multi-MW wind turbines have blades that rotate clockwise when looking downwind at the turbine.
-Historically, traditional grain-grinding wind mills turned counter-clockwise for ease of manufacturing by right-handed technicians.
-By market happenstances, described well in Maegaard et al. (2013), the companies building blades in the 1970's evolved from having a mix of clockwise and counterclockwise rotating blades into a market domination of clockwise rotating blades.
-These clockwise rotating blades exhibit a counterclockwise rotating wake and vice versa (Zhang et al., 2012): due to aerodynamics and design of the wind turbine blades, the flow moves the blades in one direction and is deflected away from them in the
+All modern multi-megawatt wind turbines have blades that rotate clockwise when looking downwind at the turbine.
+Historically, traditional grain-grinding wind mills turned counterclockwise for ease of manufacturing by right-handed technicians.
+By market coincidence, described well in Maegaard et al. (2013), the companies building blades in the 1970s evolved from having a mix of clockwise- and counterclockwise-rotating blades into a market domination of clockwise-rotating blades.
+These clockwise-rotating blades exhibit an counterclockwise-rotating wake and vice versa (Zhang et al., 2012): due to aerodynamics and design